Pop-Kultur is a place for everyone!

 They can learn something new.

-Or people who work as professionals in music.
+Or people who work as professionals in the field of music.

 Not only musicians from Berlin.

-And from many different countries of the world.
+And from many other different countries in the world.

 It’s about music from Berlin.